seng438-winter-2023/seng438-a5-fbcharles747/seng438-a5-team_number.md

 This graph shows that the data enters the acceptable region; however, the start of the data appears to be in the acceptable region as well, so perhaps continued testing would still need to be done.

+#Advantages and Disadvantages of RDC
+Advantages:
+- more user friendly and intuitive --> it was much more simple to analyze the MTTF and when it crossed into the acceptable range.
+- requires less input data (just the failure data)
+- easier to predict trends
+- a quick way to visualize failure data

+Disadvantages:
+- the MTTF is at the user's discretion (may not be as precise)
+- there is not data for reliability (numerical), which is quite important

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques